martinmcbride/pysound/README.md

-# PySound
+# pysound

 NOTE - currently undergoing a fairly major re-write to improve overall design.
 Existing references and tutorials are out of date.

-A Python library for creating digital sound and music.
+pysound is a pure Python library for creating digital sound and music.

+Features include:

+* Based on a sound unit architecture.
+* Covers every stage of sound creation:
+  * Basic sound processors: oscillators, envelopes, filters, etc.
+  * Instrument or effect design.
+  * Mixing and sequencing.
+  * Production.
+* However, it doesn't have to do everything.
+Sounds can be interchanged with other systems at any stage in the process.
+* It is extremely easy to write your own units in Python.
+* Extra processes, for example computer composing, automated mixing etc can be implemented in Python.
+* Your complete song or sound project will be written as a pure python program.

 PySound uses numpy arrays to store and process sound.

-Features:

-* Oscillators - sine, saw, square, wave table and noise
-* Envelopes - ramp, attack-decay, generic envelope
-* Effects - echo
-* Mixers - add, multiply
-* Sequencers - join sounds, basic sound sequencer
-* Output - WAV file
-* Graph - plot sound waves
+This allows for efficient processing, and also allows other libraries, for example SciPy, to be integrated easily.